 About 130km northwest of Ahmedabad, Patan was Gujarat’s capital for six centuries before Ahmedabad was founded in 1411.
-It was ruined by the armies of Ala-ud-Din Khilji around 1300, and today is a dusty, little town with narrow streets lined by elaborate wooden houses.
+It was ruined by the armies of Ala-ud-Din Khilji around 1300, and today it's a dusty little town with narrow streets, lined, in the oldest quarters, by elaborate wooden houses.

-Patan is famed, far and wide, for its beautiful Patola silk textiles, produced by the torturously laborious double-ikat method.
+Patan is famed for its beautiful Patola silk textiles, produced by the laborious double-ikat method.
 Both the warp (lengthways) and weft (transverse) threads are painstakingly tie-dyed to create the pattern before the weaving process begins.
 It takes about six months to make one sari, which might cost ₹180,000.